-The directors have reviewed the Group and Company's projected profits and cash flows which they have prepared on the basis of a detailed analysis of the Group and Company's finances, contracts and likely future demand trends.
-The Company has a net liability position and it has received confirmation from its immediate parent undertaking, UPP Bond 1 Limited that it will provide the necessary financial support to ensure it can meet its liabilities as they fall due.
+The directors have reviewed the Company and Group's projected profits and cash flows which they have prepared on the basis of a detailed analysis of the Company and Group's finances, contracts and likely future demand trends.
+The Company and Group have a net liability position and have received confirmation from its immediate parent undertaking, UPP Bond 1 Limited that it will provide the necessary financial support to ensure it can meet its liabilities as they fall due.
 Accordingly the financial statements have been prepared on a going concern basis.